Gurpreets/react-gauge-capacity/README.md

 # react-gauge-capacity
-A react plugin to describe the active progress with respect to target capacity in the form of guage meter.
+A react component used to describe the active progress with respect to target capacity in the form of a gauge meter.